tainstr/misura.doc/live.rst

 ^^^^^^^^^^^^^^^^
 The Data Plot is accessible by clicking on menu Measure->Data Plot.
 It is initialized at the start of the test with a default plot showing the most relevant measured property against time.

 The plot can be edited and customized exactly as you would offline using the ref:`browser` or the ref:`plotting`.
+See :ref:`data_plot` for more help.

 .. warning::
     It is advisable not to build complex plots during live acquisition, as you will loose all your careful work when the test ends.
 Moreover, complex data operations might slow down the user interface and lead it to a complete freeze, as they are entirely re-computed each time a new data point is received.
 If this happens, close the Live Acquisition window and reconnect to the running machine.
 Plotting data has no effect on test execution, measurement, and data collection.

 .. hint::
     The data you see during live acquistion is not exactly the same you will find on the output file.
 This is because the data plot will display raw values as they arrive each couple of seconds.
 Instead, when you open the output file after the test ended, you will plot slightly smoothed data considering tens of points per second.

+.. live_results:

+Results
+^^^^^^^^

+The *Results* tab contains another series of tabs, which are:

+    - *Data Tab*: a tree that contains all plottable data to allow you to perform operations over it.
+    - *Properties* and *Formatting*: are the equivalent of Properties and Formatting on the right click menu of the `Data Plot`_.
+Operations are applied on the object selected in the Objects tab or on the plot.
+    - *Objects* is a 1 to 1 representation of the plot; it allows to select objects to perform operations in other contexts.
+    - *Console* is the Veusz_ output console.

 .. _live_table: